mapculture/project1/README.md

 1. Install docker
-2. Obtain an API key of Google Maps Static API
+2. Obtain an API key of Google Maps Javascript API
-3. Put your API key on line 16 of `/flask_ajax.py`
+3. Put your API key on line 1 of `/static/index.js`
 4. ./run.sh